Go Back To Trail Finder

 Rail line history

-The Adelaide to Gawler line opened in1857 and within two decades lines spread from Gawler to the Barossa Valley, Mid North and Southern Flinders.
-Most of the lines that spread from Gawler have now been closed however the Gawler Line is still the most frequent and heavily patronised line in the Adelaide rail network.
+The Adelaide to Gawler Line opened in 1857 and, within two decades, lines spread from Gawler to the Barossa Valley, Mid North and Southern Flinders.
+Most of them have been closed but the Gawler Line is still the most frequent and heavily patronised line in the Adelaide network.
 The line’s primary role was the movement of produce (agricultural and mining) to Port Adelaide for shipment interstate and overseas.
 The line was also the essential link between South Australia’s northern communities and Adelaide.

-The Magazine Horse Drawn Railway was constructed in 1903 and was decommissioned in 1965.
-The 4.5km long 600mm gauge railway operated between the Dry Creek Railway Station and Broad Creek (a creek which discharged into the mangroves off Le Fevre Peninsula).
-The rail line transported explosives, delivered by boat to the Broad Creek jetty, to the magazine for storage, approximately 2.5km inland.
-When the explosives were required, they were transported by rail from the magazine to Dry Creek Railway Station, a further 2km inland, for shipment around the State.
-The horse drawn explosives railway operated for 62 years until it was replaced by a roadway and 2 trucks in 1965.
+The Magazine Horse-Drawn Railway was constructed in 1903 and decommissioned in 1965.
+The 4.5 km, 600 mm-gauge railway operated between the Dry Creek Railway Station and Broad Creek (a creek which discharged into the mangroves off Le Fevre Peninsula).
+The line transported explosives that had been delivered by boat to the Broad Creek jetty, to the magazine for storage, approximately 2.5 km inland.
+When the explosives were required, they were transported by rail from the magazine to Dry Creek Station, a further 2 km inland, for shipment around the state.
+The explosives railway operated for 62 years until it was replaced by a road and two trucks in 1965.

 Development and future of the rail trail

-The Gawler Greenway currently extends from the Adelaide CBD to Dry Creek, a distance of 14km.
-On completion to Gawler, the Trail will be 45km in length.
-Small sections of the trail are progressively being completed between Mawson Lakes and Gawler; however these sections do not connect nor do they have directional signage consistent with the completed Adelaide to Dry Creek section.
+The Gawler Greenway currently extends from the Adelaide CBD to Dry Creek, a distance of 14 km.
+When it reaches Gawler, the trail will be 45 km.
+Small sections are progressively being completed between Mawson Lakes and Gawler; but these sections do not connect or have directional signage like the Adelaide to Dry Creek section.

 Recent trail improvement announcements

-An 835m section of the trail will be constructed from the Elizabeth South Railway Station to Whitford Road, Elizabeth South.
+An 835 m section of the trail will be constructed from the Elizabeth South Railway Station to Whitford Rd, Elizabeth South.
 Work will be undertaken in 2024 by Playford Council.

-An 800m section of the trail will be constructed between Kings Road and York Terrace, Salisbury Downs.
-The trail will be constructed on land, previously owned by Thomas More College, located between the Adelaide to Gawler rail corridor and the Thomas More College campus.
+An 800 m section of the trail will be constructed between Kings Road and York Terrace, Salisbury Downs.
+The trail will be constructed on land previously owned by Thomas More College, located between the Gawler Line corridor and the Thomas More College campus.
 Lighting and safety fencing will be installed along the path.
-The existing Kings Road pedestrian actuated crossing will be relocated 140m east to align with the trail and to provide a safer crossing place for Thomas More College students.
+The existing Kings Rd pedestrian-actuated crossing will be relocated 140 m east to align with the trail and to provide a safer crossing place for Thomas More students.
 The project, which will be jointly constructed by Salisbury Council and the Department for Infrastructure and Transport, is expected to be completed by late 2024.

 Trail descriptions are maintained by volunteers.
 Please consider a donation to help improve this website.
 Rail Trails Australia gets no government funding.